+The conduct of any emergency drill or an emergency exercise (conducted biennially) allows the licensee to test and assess its emergency responders’ performance and to identify and correct program and performance concerns.
 Fuel facilities are required to conduct emergency exercises biennially.
 The biennial exercise is a full-scale test of the entire onsite emergency response organization and the offsite support organizations are invited to participate.
 The performance of a full-scale exercise using scenarios that are not known by exercise participants provides the licensee with an opportunity to assess the performance of the emergency organization to identify and correct areas of deficiencies.
 Deficiencies may include personnel performance, equipment operability, and training.
 Upon completion of this on-the-job training (OJT), you should be able to evaluate the adequacy of a licensee’s emergency response program and the effectiveness of the licensee to self-identify and resolve problems related to their emergency preparedness program.

 COMPETENCY AREA: INSPECTION TECHNICAL AREA EXPERTISE